 Causes Of Rocky Mountain Spotted Fever In Dogs

-Rocky Mountain Spotted Fever is transmitted by ticks who have bitten an animal infected with the Rickettsia rickettsi bacteria.
+Rocky Mountain Spotted Fever is transmitted by ticks that have bitten an animal infected with the Rickettsia rickettsi bacteria.
 Ticks can also pass the bacteria to their mates or eggs.

 Several species of tick can carry the disease, and how common these species are can vary by region.